Chaitanya2456/puppeteer-soundcloud/readme.md

 ### Run instructions

-`cd puppeteer-soundclound`
+`cd puppeteer-soundcloud`

 `node soundcloud_streamer.js`

-It prompts you to slect a genre, then plays any of top 5 playlists from that genre.
+It prompts you to select a genre, then plays any of top 5 playlists from that genre.

+To exit, press `ctrl + c`.